Leprechaun Of Logic Soils Himself In Public

 We have already had occasion to note the fact that Mr G is ready to sit and learn, open mouthed, at the feet of bourgeois elitist philosophers.
-Now, he shows how willing he is to accept the impenetrably confused doctrines he burgled from Hegel's Hermetic House of Horrors -- and he does so simply because Hegel says so (whose 'arguments' are pi*s poor, anyway -- a few have been dissected here, here, and now here, more will be added when I publish my Essays on this Idealist Bungler).
+Now, he reveals how willing he is to accept the impenetrably confused ideas he found in Hegel's Hermetic House of Horrors -- and he does this simply because Hegel says such things are thus and so (whose 'arguments' are pi*s poor, anyway -- several have been dissected here, here, and now here; more will be added when I publish my Essays on this Idealist Bungler).

 Again, can anyone detect an argument in the above, as opposed to series of dogmatic assertions?
 Is it any wonder then that I wrote this in Essay Two?

 Dialectics is a conservative theory precisely because its adherents have adopted the distorted methods, a priori thought-forms and meaningless jargon of Traditional Philosophy.

 Now, these accusations might seem easier to make than they are to substantiate.
 In fact, the reverse is true, as we shall now see...

 As will soon become apparent, for all their claims to be radical, when it comes to Philosophy DM-theorists are surprisingly conservative -- and universally incapable of seeing this even after it has been pointed out to them!